-It’s important to make sure that for each day time feeding your baby gets a full feeding.
+It’s important to make sure that for each daytime feeding your baby gets a full feeding.
 This means that when it’s time to eat make sure they eat properly and do not fall asleep.
 Give them both breasts if breastfeeding or make sure they drink the entire bottle (that is age-appropriate for them) if bottle feeding.
 Remember no matter your preference or choice of feeding, #fedisbest

-Getting full feedings during each scheduled feed (again another reason why incorporating some sort of schedules into your baby’s life is important) means that they are (1) not snacking all day, (2) are full enough to play during playtime and then (3) sleep well for naps and night sleep.
-If you need tips on how to ensure baby gets full feedings then Chapter 2 of the Baby Sleep Solutions (UK link) is for you.
+Getting full feedings during each scheduled feed (again another reason why incorporating some sort of schedule into your baby’s life is important) means that they are (1) not snacking all day, (2) are full enough to play during playtime and then (3) sleep well for naps and night sleep.
+If you need tips on how to ensure the baby gets full feedings then Chapter 2 of the Baby Sleep Solutions (UK link) is for you.

 Step 3: Sleep Routines

 Katrina recommends that there are 2 main types of routines babies need: Firstly, the Nap and Night routines.
 These help your baby prepare for sleep.
 It mentally makes them aware that the next thing to happen is sleep.
 That way they automatically become sleepy and putting them down becomes easier.
-Unlike mine right now which involves me rocking Max to sleep or trying to calm him if he is overtired.
+Unlike mine right now which involves me rocking Baby M to sleep or trying to calm him if he is overtired.
 The sleep time routine does not have to be complicated – a simple feed, book and bed could work for nighttime sleep and perhaps, cuddles, PJs and bed for naps.
 Katrina recommends the type of routine you should be adopting in her book and her schedules will definitely help you formulate your own baby-led routine.